Shubhang7100/Web-Calculator/README.md

 # Web-Calculator
-created a web calcultor using HTML, CSS and did inplicit JavaScript coding.
+built a web calcultor using HTML, CSS and did inplicit JavaScript coding.